 Students will not be permitted to declare minors at the point of application but may do so following admission or prior to degree conferral.
-Students should make their minor declarations through their assigned academic advisors.
+Students should make their minor declarations through their assigned academic advisors by submission of the Declaration of Minor form.

-Students may declare up to two minors for their degree programs.
-Students seeking to declare more than two minors will be required to appeal to the dean for approval.
 Students' diplomas will list the minors that they had successfully completed at the time their degrees were conferred.
 Students may not declare additional minors after their degrees have been conferred.